varunsv97/bird_classifier/README.md

-Classifer to seperate front, back, left and right views
+Classifer to seperate front, top, left and right views